 They also have an Apple Watch app where you can use your different views, your different stats obviously.

-The charger is a 40-amp unit that charges at 240 volts, so it’s capable of 9.6-kilowatt output on a 50-amp circuit.
-It also has the ability to adjust the power from 16 amps to 40 amps.
+They offer both the 40-amp and 48-amp versions that charge at 240 volts, so the Pulsar Plus are capable of 9.6-kilowatt output on a 50-amp circuit and 11.5-kilowatt on a 60-amp circuit, respectively.
+It also has the ability to adjust the power from 16 amps to 40 amps or 48 amps.

 In terms of design, the Pulsar Plus is super compact.
 It has a nice curvaceous style, while the glossy finish adds to the overall high-quality look.
 The build quality is excellent.